jump-dev/Pajarito.jl/README.md

 If you find Pajarito useful in your work, we kindly request that you cite the following paper:

-Lubin, Yamangil, Bent, Vielma (2016), Extended formulations in Mixed-integer Convex Programming, LNCS, IPCO 2016, Liege, Belgium (available online at http://arxiv.org/abs/1511.06710).
+Lubin, Yamangil, Bent, Vielma (2016), Extended formulations in Mixed-integer Convex Programming, LNCS, IPCO 2016, Liege, Belgium.

 A preprint of this paper is freely available on [arXiv](http://arxiv.org/abs/1511.06710).